mattrussi/gitlab-com-runbooks/howto/manage-pacemaker.md

+---
-# Managing pacemaker and corosync
+title: Managing pacemaker and corosync
+tags:
+- howto
+---

 ## Force a failover on redis